eceiremsas/cen207-2025-2026-71-eceirem-sas-cpp/README.md

-# Calculator Project Library Generation and Testing Template
+# CEN207 Data Structures Project - Recipe and Nutrition Tracker

 ## Overview

-This project provides a suite of modules aimed to show how Cmake used with Ctest.
-Also combines doxygen documentation and test coverage reports
+This project implements 7 data structures and algorithms for the midterm phase of CEN207 Data Structures course.
+The project uses C language with CMake build system, GoogleTest for unit testing, and Doxygen for documentation.

 ## Requirements

 - CMake >= 3.12
-- C++ Standard >= 11
+- C Standard >= C99
-- GoogleTest (for testing modules)
+- GoogleTest (automatically fetched by CMake)
-- Visual Studio Communit Edition for Windows Generator
+- Visual Studio Community Edition for Windows Generator
 - Ninja for WSL/Linux
+- Doxygen (for documentation generation)

 ## Setup Development Environment